RotherOSS/doc-otobo-installation/content/installation/installation-ubuntu.rst

 .. note::

    (Optional) It's recommended to validate the downloaded file's integrity before continuing.
-   This has should be done in the same folder than the tar.gz file obtained previously.
+   This should be done in the same folder than the tar.gz file obtained previously.

    .. code-block:: bash